Salvage-Ex/Salvage-old2/doc/multiwallet-qt.md

 to BitcoinGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.

-## Changes to galilel.cpp
+## Changes to salvage.cpp

-galilel.cpp is the entry point into galilel-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
+salvage.cpp is the entry point into salvage-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
 Most importantly will be the way it instantiates WalletModels and passes them to the singleton BitcoinGUI instance called window.
 Formerly, BitcoinGUI kept a